keziamichelle/Calorie-Advisor-App/README.md

 *Calorie Advisor App*

-This project is a Calorie Advisor App that calculates the calories of each food item in an uploaded image and provides detailed nutrition information.
-It uses Streamlit for the web interface, Google Generative AI for content generation, and PIL for image handling.
+This project is a Calorie Advisor App that transforms how you understand your diet by analyzing images of food items to calculate their calories and provide detailed nutrition information.
+Using cutting-edge AI, it offers personalized insights into the healthiness of your meals.

 *Features*